Incoming Rules

 | Action | Description | Value |

-| Add custom header | Adds a custom value in the header | Click Add header details, provide the header name and value and click Add. |
+| Append custom X-Header | Adds a custom value in the header | Click + Add header details, provide the header name and value and click Add. |

-| Append text to subject | Appends a text in the subject | Click Add subject, enter the text which you want to be appended to the subject and click Add. |
+| Append text to subject | Appends a text in the subject | Click + Append text, enter the text which you want to be appended to the subject and click Add. |

 | Action | Description | Value |